steff880/MS3-MyRecipeBook/TESTING.md

 ![Sidenav Overlay](assets/img-readme/sidenav-overlay.png)

 - Fix:
-Did a research on how to deal with this issue and found solution on [Stack Overflow](https://stackoverflow.com/questions/38642911/how-to-disable-sidenav-overlay-in-materializecss */).
+Did a research on how to deal with this issue and found solution on [Stack Overflow](https://stackoverflow.com/questions/38642911/how-to-disable-sidenav-overlay-in-materializecss).
-The set the height and width of the overlay to **0**.
+Then set the height and width of the overlay to **0**.

 - Bug:
 Issue with Event Listener when trying to check if passwords match.